Raja Bell

 Raja Dia Bell (born September 19, 1976) is an American former professional basketball player.
 He played in the National Basketball Association (NBA) for the Philadelphia 76ers, Dallas Mavericks, Utah Jazz, Phoenix Suns, Charlotte Bobcats, and Golden State Warriors.
-He was twice named to the NBA All-Defensive Team in his career.
+He was twice named to the NBA All-Defensive Team.

 Bell spent the 2014–15 season as the director of player development for the Cleveland Cavaliers.
 He is now a podcast host for The Ringer.

 Early life and college career

-Bell was born on Saint Croix, in the U.S. Virgin Islands and grew up in the greater Miami, Florida area, attending Ponce de Leon Junior High School, Gulliver Academy and Miami Killian Senior High School.
+Bell was born on Saint Croix in the U.S. Virgin Islands.
+He grew up in the greater Miami, Florida, area, attending Ponce de Leon Junior High School, Gulliver Academy, and Miami Killian Senior High School.
 He began his college career at Boston University, where he was America East Conference (then called North Atlantic Conference) Freshman of the Year.
-But after his sophomore year, Bell left Boston University for non-basketball related reasons.
-He then transferred to Florida International University (FIU) in Miami for his junior and senior seasons.
+After his sophomore year, Bell left Boston University for reasons unrelated to basketball.
+He transferred to Florida International University (FIU) in Miami for his junior and senior seasons.
 Bell went undrafted out of college in the 1999 NBA draft.

 Professional playing career

 Yakima Sun Kings (1999–2000)

 Bell began his professional career with the Yakima Sun Kings of the Continental Basketball Association (CBA).
+He won a CBA championship with the Sun Kings in 2000.
 He was selected to the CBA All-Rookie Team in 2000.